vanus-labs/docs/content/cloud-docs/source/aws-s3/setup.md

 Before obtaining S3 events, you must have:
 - An AWS Account

-# Getting Started
+---

-Perform the following steps to configure your Amazon S3 Source:
+**Perform the following steps to configure your Amazon S3 Source:**

-## Step 1: Create a new AWS user
+# Step 1: Create a new AWS user

 1. Log in to the AWS [Management Console](https://aws.amazon.com) using your root account credentials.
 2. Navigate to the [IAM](https://console.aws.amazon.com/iam/) service by searching for IAM and click the IAM service.